lucadonnoh/scalability_guide/content/posts/bedrock_vs_nitro/deposits/index.md

 autonumbering = true
 +++

-This is the first of a series of articles discussing the differences and similarities between the designs of Optimism Bedrock and Arbitrum Nitro.
+This was initially meant to be the first of a series of articles discussing the differences and similarities between the designs of Optimism Bedrock and Arbitrum Nitro, but norswap frontrun me with this [amazing article](https://norswap.com/bedrock-vs-nitro/), go check it out!

 ## Deposits